 Leigh Halverson is strategic projects advisor to Heinz Endowments President Grant Oliphant.
 She joined the Endowments in 2015 after serving as Pittsburgh Mayor William Peduto’s deputy chief of staff for economic development.
 Leigh previously had worked in the philanthropic sector for almost 10 years after graduating with a bachelor’s in international affairs and economics from Lewis and Clark College in Portland, Ore.
 After serving with the Charitable Division of U.S. Bank, Leigh earned a Masters of Public Policy and Management at the Heinz College at Carnegie Mellon University with a focus on nonprofit management.
 She then worked for six years as special assistant to the president and CEO of The Pittsburgh Foundation, where she helped to manage major initiatives, including Talent City, a recruitment and hiring partnership with Pittsburgh’s new mayoral administration.
 Leigh has served in an organizational capacity with One Young World, and previously served as the chair of the board for the Environmental Charter School at Frick Park.

-McCrae Martino is the Vice President of the Forbes Funds where she oversees the Management Assistance Grant (MAG) program by reviewing grant proposals, evaluating progress and making recommendations to the Board.
+McCrae Martino is the Chief Program Officer for Partner4Work.
+Previously, she served as Vice President of the Forbes Funds where she oversaw the Management Assistance Grant (MAG) program by reviewing grant proposals, evaluating progress and making recommendations to the Board.
 She identifies trends in nonprofits and works with the president to select research topics for the Tropman Reports.
 McCrae works closely with the president on the strategic direction of The Forbes Funds and ensures that both the grants and research follow that direction.
 Prior to working at The Forbes Funds, McCrae was the Chief Operating Officer at the Three Rivers Workforce Investment Board (TRWIB).
 As COO, McCrae was responsible for TRWIB’s daily operations, including board relations, project management and budget development.
 Previously, she was the Director of the Regional Internship Center (RIC) at the Coro Center for Civic Leadership, served as a Budget Analyst for the Office of Personal Management while serving in the Presidential Management Program, and as a consultant for Fuller Consulting and Communication Coordinator/Americorps VISTA for The Mentoring Partnership of SW PA.
 McCrae has been recognized by Pittsburgh Magazine’s “40 Under 40,” a list of rising young leaders in the Pittsburgh region, and by The Pittsburgh Business Times as a “Fast Tracker.”
 McCrae received a Bachelor of Arts degree in political science from Allegheny College and a masters of public administration, concentrating in nonprofit management, from the University of Southern California.
 McCrae is a graduate of Pittsburgh Public Schools.

 Dan Mahon grew up in Pittsburgh’s Bloomfield neighborhood where he lived for over 25 years.
 Nearby, at the University of Pittsburgh, he earned his BA in Business Administration with a focus in accounting.
 He possesses strong business acumen and is licensed by Pennsylvania as a Certified Public Accountant (CPA).
 Dan is a Senior Manager in KPMG’s audit practice where he has provided professional audit services and accounting advice for over eight years.
 He has traveled throughout the United States, Canada, South America, Western Africa and Europe to serve his clients which range in industry and size from small manufacturing companies to large multi-billion dollar consumer products food companies.
 He currently lives in Valencia, PA with his wife Jennifer, another native of Pittsburgh.